PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-13 17:01:34
+Last updated: 2024-04-13 17:02:07
-Random Quote: You want to hurt these guys, we gotta take down the ones calling the shots. - Jaime Kuykendall
+Random Quote: I put up a good fight but I lost.
+For the first time, but not the last. - Rue Bennett